 While we offer several different treatment methods for OAB, sacral neuromodulation with the AxonicsTM device is often the best or only solution for bladder problems.

-To see if neuromodulation or any of the above-mentioned treatment options are right for you and your overactive bladder, schedule your consultation with your primary urologist or see the dynamic duo of Drs.
-Tsai and Dr. Shaw and their practiced team at the Austin Urology Institute.
+To see if neuromodulation or any of the above-mentioned treatment options are right for you and your overactive bladder, schedule your consultation with Dr. Shaw and the team at the Austin Urology Institute.